Twig Cases are made of paper?

 Are your cases made in America?

 Yes, from start to finish in Minnesota.
 Even our packaging is made locally.
-Everything that goes into a Twig Case is made in the U.S.
+Almost everything that goes into making a Twig Case is made in the U.S.

 Do any other case companies use FSC® Certified bamboo?

 Unfortunately, NO. However, we encourage you to email them directly and ask that they source Certified bamboo.
 Some companies will say their "supplier is certified."
 This doesn't mean their material is.

 The rapid growth in demand for bamboo over the last two decades has caused excessive exploitation of forest resources.
 This has resulted in serious disturbance and destruction of the biodiversity of ecosystems in bamboo forests.
 If bamboo and wood are not FSC® Certified there is no credible link ensuring it's coming from responsibly managed forests that promote biodiversity.
 We like bamboo too, but our bamboo case is only .5% bamboo and we make sure that the half percent is from FSC® certified, responsible sources.
 The Eucalyptus trees used to make our paper can be re-harvested every three to seven years and those forests FSC® certified.

 Our exclusive FSC® Certified Richlite/bamboo veneer is compressed, baked and fused into the paper composite at their Tacoma, WA factory, creating a single, stronger, more durable surface to engrave than other bamboo or wood cases.
 With this process, we're able to laser engrave straight through the bamboo and into the Richlite, which allows us countless design options and bolder contrast in the engraving work.
 No cyanoacrylates (super-glues) are used to bond our bamboo to our paper composite.

 Why do you sometimes say bamboo "grass" in your ad copy?